IF the wing is cocked,

 Why Does the 996 / 997 Turbo Hydraulic Wing System Fail?

-2. The white plastic end piece for the plunger cylinder is often broken, usually due to wear, age, heat or malfunction of a limit switch and motor over-run:
+2. Plunger Cylinder End Cap Failure: The white plastic end piece for the plunger cylinders is often broken, usually due to wear, age, heat or malfunction of a limit switch with motor over-run:

-3. There are several potentially leaky seals and multiple o-rings in the plunger system itself – it has been found that the O-rings can flat spot – causing leakage of the corrosive Pentosin PS fluid (this happened to me):
+3. Failed Seals: There are several seals and multiple o-rings in the plunger system itself – it has been found that the o-rings flat spot with age – causing leakage of the corrosive Pentosin PS fluid into the engine bay or down the back bumper (this happened to me):

-7. The outer cylinders are easily damaged during prior repairs or by other means.
+7. Damaged Cylinders: The outer chrome plated brass “beauty” cylinders are easily damaged during repairs or by other means.
 This allows dirt and moisture to enter the inner cavity with every stroke.
 The inner cavity is where the narrow brass hydraulic cylinder and spring reside.

-11. Unfortunately, each hydraulic ram is actuated by a separate hydraulic circuit.
+11. Separate Hydraulic Circuits: Oddly, each hydraulic ram is actuated by a separate hydraulic circuit.
 If either circuit fails, the wing is crooked and inoperable.
 This is indicated by a cocked wing, warped engine lid seal or a wet cap on one of the hydraulic rams.